Flap Surgery: The Basics

 Home Care and Patient Education

-Educating clients and caregivers about wound care and skin integrity empowers them to actively care for their flap sites.
-With proper wound cleaning, dressing changes, and preventive measures, individuals can confidently perform their own self-care and enhance the healing process.
-The use of pamphlets, printouts, websites, and referrals to specialists will give the patients a stronger foundation of knowledge.
+Educating clients and caregivers about wound care and skin integrity empowers them to care for their flap sites actively.
+With proper wound cleaning, dressing changes, and preventive measures, individuals can confidently perform self-care and enhance healing.
+Pamphlets, printouts, websites, and referrals to specialists will give the patients a stronger foundation of knowledge.

 • Wound Assessment